 - Next, click on ‘Print Box Labels’ in order to download the shipping label which will look like the image below.
 This now needs to be placed securely onto your shipping box – ensure that this is placed on the side of the box, not the top as per Amazon’s guidelines.

-- Once you’ve got your box labelled up and ready to go, click on ‘Complete shipment’ and your package is ready to be delivered to your local Fedex or UPS outlet (you can find this by visiting the courier’s webpage).
+- Once you’ve got your box labeled up and ready to go, click on ‘Complete shipment’ and your package is ready to be delivered to your local FedEx or UPS outlet (you can find this by visiting the courier’s webpage).

 - On receipt, Amazon will confirm by email and your products will be added to your inventory which you can view from your Dashboard – don’t worry if this isn’t immediate as it can take a few business days to be processed by the system.

 When shipping to Amazon, labeling is all-important and should be as clear and accurate as possible.

 To avoid delays, ensure that your bill of lading clearly shows the following information:

 - Amazon reference and ID plus Shipment ID (you can find this on the Summary page of your shipment workflow)

 - Carrier Name And SCAC Code (Standard Carrier Alpha Code)

 - Quantity And Type Of Units (pallets, boxes, cartons etc)

 Your freight forwarder/ courier will contact Amazon before delivery and they will need the above information for this – failure to include correct and clear information can lead to delays or to the shipment being refused by Amazon’s warehouse staff.